doronbehar/pistol/README.md

 README](https://github.com/rakyll/magicmime/tree/v0.1.0#prerequisites) for the
 appropriate commands for every OS.

-Assuming `libmagic` is installed and you have [setup a Go environment](https://golang.org/doc/install), Use the following command to install Pistol to `$GOPATH/.bin/pistol`:
+Assuming you've installed `libmagic` properly and you have [setup a Go environment](https://golang.org/doc/install), Use the following command to install Pistol to `$GOPATH/.bin/pistol`: